pkumar-cloud/prometheus-monitoring-nan-dbc/README.md

 ### Deploy MS in EKS
     eksctl create cluster
+    #Does not run well on minikube, use K8S cluster
     kubectl apply -f ./config-microservices.yaml
+    #Not needed when using above microservices
     kubectl apply -f devops-monitoring.yml

 ### OPTIONAL for Linode